WordPress/openverse/README.md

 - WET: extracted plaintext from each webpage.
 - WAT: extracted html metadata, e.g. HTTP headers and hyperlinks, etc.

-CC Catalog uses AWS Data Pipeline service to automatically create an EMR cluster of 100 c4.8xlarge instances that will parse the WAT archives to identify all domains that link to creativecommons.org.
+CC Catalog uses AWS Data Pipeline service to automatically create an Amazon EMR cluster of 100 c4.8xlarge instances that will parse the WAT archives to identify all domains that link to creativecommons.org.
 Due to the volume of data, Apache Spark is used to streamline the processing.
 The output of this methodology is a series of parquet files that contain: